togarashimayo/togarashimayo.github.io/content/recipes/meremere.md

 In a small bowl, combine the lingonberry jam and cherry syrup.

 ### Dried fruits
 1. Chop your fruits if they are not small enough.
+Add them to a medium-large bowl.
 2. Pour enough boiling water to submerge the fruits.
-Steep for 15-20 min.
+Cover the bowl with plastic wrap and steep for 15-20 min.
 3. Drain the fruits.

 ### Orange curd